saulpierotti/markdown_notebook/AG.md

 * We can predict the phenotype of an animal just looking at the genotype (!)
 * To do applied genomics I need a reference genome
 * If I do not have a reference genome for my species of interest, I need to construct it or I can use one of a closely-related species
+* Genomics produces around 10 Zb of data per year
+	* We cannot store everithing: we must select what is worth storing and what is not
+	* It is interesting to look at portions that differ from the reference genome
 * The cost of sequencing is dropping in a way similar to Moore's law
 	* Around 2008 the drop was much faster than Moore's law, thanks to NGS
 * The shotgun approach does not have a particular target, it sequences everything